 Ta Keo Temple at Angkor – often overlooked and never gets too many stars in the guide book ratings yet it is a very impressive monument and one that you can generally visit without fighting your way through noisy crowds of Koreans for a pleasant change.
 (Or Chinese, French, Russians whatever – don’t mean to be rude about Koreans in particular!)

-It was never actually finished so lacks the ornate carvings of other temples but was certainly solidly built, unlike some later temples, which is demonstrated by it’s excellent condition.
-So no crumbling ruins, giant tree roots and apsaras but then part of it’s interest is the contrast it does provide with neighbouring temples like Ta Prom and Banteay Kdei.
+It was never actually finished so lacks the ornate carvings of other temples but was certainly solidly built, unlike some later temples, which is demonstrated by its excellent condition.
+So no crumbling ruins, giant tree roots and apsaras but then part of the attraction is the contrast it provides with neighbouring temples like Ta Prom and Banteay Kdei.

-Ta Keo is a massive, solid, no frills construction – a classic Khmer stepped pyramid but what singles it out from a historical/architectural point of view is that it was the first major Khmer temple to be finished entirely in sandstone.
+Ta Keo is a massive, solid, no-frills construction – a classic Khmer stepped pyramid – but what singles it out from a historical and architectural viewpoint is that it was the first major Khmer temple to be finished entirely in sandstone.
 The base was standard laterite and there are some brick/tile roofing sections, but for the first time ever all the enclosure walls, towers, corridors were clad in sandstone.
 Jayavarman IV had done this with Prasart Tom at Koh Ker but even there some of the associated Prasart Krahom towers are still in brick and the enclosure wall around the great pyramid is laterite.
-The earlier Bakong pyramid is sandstone but surrounding towers brick built as was Bahkeng.
+The earlier Bakong pyramid is sandstone but surrounding towers brick built as was Bakheng.

 So an under-rated temple by one of Angkor’s lesser-known rulers but it certainly warrants a visit and Jayavarman V also warrants recognition as the architectural innovator, (or employer of innovative architects), that he was.